TheHellTower/Discord.JS-v14-Bot-Boilerplate/README.md

     <summary>
         I have a question, can I contact you ?
     </summary>
-    Yes you can either by [opening a issue](https://github.com/TheHellTower/Discord.JS-v14-Bot-Boilerplate/issues/new) or send me an email at: `thehelltower@tuta.io` or contact me on one of my socials [here](https://github.com/TheHellTower#-socials)
+    Yes you can either by opening a issue: https://github.com/TheHellTower/Discord.JS-v14-Bot-Boilerplate/issues/new or send me an email at: `thehelltower@tuta.io` or contact me on one of my socials here: https://github.com/TheHellTower#-socials

     Note: Only for questions no code support.
 </details>